hareenl/gpt-plus/README.md

 Use 'search wiki' for searching Wikipedia.
 Use 'tasks' to enter multi task mode.
 Use 'read clipboard' to access text from clipboard.
-Use 'ask gpt' to request response specifically from ChatGPT.
+Use 'ask gpt to request response specifically from ChatGPT.
 Use 'ask bing' to request response specifically from Bing.
+Use '!clear' to clear current history and move to a new topic.
-Use '!reset' to reset program.
+Use '!reset' to clear history and reset program.
 ```
 Additionally, gpt-plus will auto switch to bing mode if words such as 'weather' and 'news' are utilised in the prompt as ChatGPT doesn't have access to current information.